 In accordance with GAAP, accrual of the capital gains-based incentive fee is determined as if our investments had been liquidated at their fair values as of the end of the reporting period.
 Therefore, GAAP requires that the capital gains-based incentive fee accrual consider the aggregate unrealized capital appreciation in the calculation, as a capital gains-based incentive fee would be payable if such unrealized capital appreciation were realized.
 There can be no assurance that any such unrealized capital appreciation will be realized in the future.
 Accordingly, a GAAP accrual is calculated at the end of the reporting period based on (i) cumulative aggregate realized capital gains since our inception, plus (ii) the entire portfolio's aggregate unrealized capital appreciation, if any, less (iii) cumulative aggregate realized capital losses since our inception, less (iv) the entire portfolio's aggregate unrealized capital depreciation, if any.
 If such amount is positive at the end of a reporting period, a capital gains-based incentive fee equal to 20.0% of such amount, less the aggregate amount of actual capital gains-based incentive fees paid in all prior years, is recorded, regardless of whether such amount is contractually due under the terms of the Advisory Agreement.
 If such amount is negative, then there is no accrual for such period.
-During the three months ended June 30, 2018, we recorded a capital gains-based incentive fee of \$6.5 million, which is not contractually due under the terms of the Advisory Agreement.
-We did not record a capital gains-based incentive fee during the three months ended June 30, 2017.
+During the three months and six months ended September 30, 2018, we recorded capital gains-based incentive fees of \$7.1 million and \$13.6 million, respectively, which are not contractually due under the terms of the Advisory Agreement.
+We did not record any capital gains-based incentive fees during the three and six months ended September 30, 2017.